How Vendor Managed Inventory (VMI) Can Level Up Your Supply Chain

-Retailers who use VMI need significantly less stock at their warehouses, seeing as suppliers have a high degree of visibility of its goods (which prevents too much or too little inventory hanging around).
-In general, VMI’s philosophy is to keep inventory levels low and only place orders as needed, which can really lower costs in both the short and long-term.
+Retailers who use VMI need significantly less stock at their warehouses, seeing as suppliers have a high degree of visibility of their goods (which prevents too much or too little inventory hanging around).
+In general, VMI’s philosophy is to keep inventory levels low and only place orders as needed, which can lower costs in the short and long-term.

 Easier forecasting for vendors

-Demand forecasting is the best way to make informed estimates on future market trends, and help allocate budgets for anticipated expenses.
+Demand forecasting is the best way to estimate future market trends and help allocate budgets for anticipated expenses.
 Vendor managed inventory allows suppliers to readily access a customer’s point of sale data, which means their forecasting efforts are less complex (and more precise) to ensure enough stock is always available.

 Fewer stockout situations